otbe/snapshot-dir/README.md

 Every now and then I need a little tool which takes a snapshot of a folder and compares it to an older one.
 Imagine we program a build/bundler tool which uses this technqiue to ensure 	integrity after changes to the core.

-*snapshot-dir* exports two functions to generate and compare snapshots.
+*snapshot-dir* exports four functions to generate and compare snapshots.

 ## API
 ### snapshot